 Slow, Steady, Progress

-Page created: 2023-08-05Back to productivity.
+Back to productivity.

 As a parent with a day job, I do not have unlimited time during the day to work on projects.
 I have even less time on computer screens, so computer projects are very limited indeed.

 As someone who was used to having more-or-less unlimited time for projects and loved chasing any and every shiny new interest that crossed my path, it was difficult for me to make the adjustment.
-But I’m there now, fully adjusted.
+But I’m there now, mostly adjusted.

 And it turns out, the limitations have lead me to this simple set of rules: